About James Maxwell

 Rainbow Falls, Kerikeri, New Zealand

 At the age of 29, James had been working in software for a decade but he still hadn’t written his novel.
 He had the title: Enchantress, and within the pages of his notebooks he had built a detailed world full of magic and intrigue.
 A deep worker by nature, he wanted the space to devote himself completely to writing.
 He made a decision and moved to a single-room bungalow in Thailand with no Internet and no television.
 Six months later he returned to London with a completed first draft.

 Back in London, James spent the next two years editing Enchantress, making notes on his Kindle on the daily tube to and from the office and working on the manuscript in the evening.
 He sought feedback from colleagues and writer’s groups.
-After two years, when he was 31, he decided he was ready to submit Enchantress to London’s literary agents.
+At last, he decided he was ready to submit Enchantress to London’s literary agents.

 Of course, James had no writing credibility to speak of.
 He had never published anything professionally, and had nothing much to say on his query letters other than that he had a 170,000 word epic fantasy manuscript from a first time author.
 Of course – nothing happened.

 James decided to self-publish Enchantress in May 2012.
 The book exploded onto the Kindle scene and five star reviews came rolling in.
 Three months later, James left the software industry, never to return.
 Well aware that London is both expensive and full of distraction, he rented out his flat in North London and moved to Mexico’s Caribbean Coast, which became another of several writing retreat destinations.
 He wrote and self-published his second novel, The Hidden Relic, and then moved to the Austrian Alps, where he completed his third novel, The Path of the Storm.
 A year after releasing Enchantress, he had three chunky fantasy novels dominating the charts.